What is the Jungle Park in Tenerife officially?

 What is the Jungle Park in Tenerife really?

-After paying the entry fee, you’re sent straight into the gift shop.
-Then it’s into another queue (whether you like it or not) to have your photo taken with a variety of birds in a variety of poses.
+After paying the entry fee after a long queue, which can be skipped if you book in advance, you're sent straight into the gift shop.
+Then it's into another queue (whether you like it or not) to have your photo taken with a variety of birds in a variety of poses.
 These, as you can probably guess, will be available to purchase later on.

 The park is set in a large woodland area, so you're never very far from shade and there are plenty of signs to stop you walking around in circles.
 You'll also find a few hidden extras, like peacocks strutting about and opportunities to feed some of the animals.
 At the cost of €2, of course.
 For hilarious results, sprinkle emu food on the shoulders of your loved ones.
 It'll make for a great photo.